Undergraduate Research and Entrepreneurship Program (UREP)

 Work on research or entrepreneurship projects in a group setting, under the guidance of faculty mentors.
 Our Undergraduate Research and Entrepreneurship Program (UREP), provides each research team with $500 to cover the cost of supply and materials.
 Projects will run for the entirety of the school year (two semesters).

 - Work in a team of two to four students

 - Identify and meet with a faculty mentor who will help you finalize your project proposal.
 Please refer to the faculty mentor portfolio page to identify the research interests of the faculty mentors before scheduling your meeting.

 Guidelines for Proposal Submission

-- STEP 1: Explore what research projects are available and offered by the faculty mentors.
+- STEP 1: Explore what research projects are available and offered by the faculty mentors and find team members.

-- STEP 2: Write a one-page research proposal and in consultation with your faculty mentor.
+- STEP 2: As a team, write a one-page research proposal and in consultation with your faculty mentor.
 The proposal must identify the objective of the project and include an outlined project plan with timeline, milestones, and deliverables.
 Please refer to the sample proposal when preparing for your submission.

-- STEP 3: Submit an application, including approved proposal with your faculty mentor’s signature.
-Due second week of the semester.
+- STEP 3: Submit an application, including approved proposal with your faculty mentor's signature.
+Due October 20, 2023.